ChennoShen239/25spring/Math 128A/Lecture 9.md

 \frac{ \partial y }{ \partial t }  = f(t,y), t \in[a,b] \quad y(a)= \alpha
 $$
 is well-posed.

+> this is way too hard to prove!

 **Example**: show that the initial-value problem $$
 \frac{ \partial y }{ \partial t } = y - t^{2}+1,t\in[0,2]
 $$